Metal etching process: metal etching

 chemical etching phosphorus bronze

-Acid metal etching of electronic components such as connectors, contacts, bus bars, and springs is crucial to prevent burrs that can interfere with the function.
+Acid metal etching of electronic components such as connectors, contacts, bus bars, shims and springs is crucial to prevent burrs that can interfere with the function.
 Etching creates the needed sharp edge on the metal.
 Additionally, the metal's properties do not change during the etching process.
 These capabilities are essential for electronic components to ensure they function correctly.
 Metal etching is a precise process that can produce very intricate designs.
 It is also relatively fast and inexpensive, making it attractive for many manufacturing applications.

 Custom Acid Metal Etching